-We are working towards safe and stable South East Europe, part of the European and wider security architecture, able to take care of its own security and contribute to the security of Europe, supporting European and Euro-Atlantic integration process of the region
+We are working towards safe and stable South East Europe, supporting European and Euro-Atlantic integration process of the region

 - Prevention and countering violent extremism and radicalization leading to terrorism and foreign terrorist fighters

-- Deradicalization, rehabilitation and reintegration of former FTFs (“returnees”)
+- Support to the implementation of whole society approach in de-radicalization, rehabilitation and reintegration of former FTFs (“returnees”)

 - Further development of cooperation and coordination of all specialised regional security cooperation formats